 - Open session

-All abstracts to be written in English and submitted in MS Word format with text in Arial or Calibri, 12 point font.
+Style: Abstracts to be written in English and submitted in MS Word format, with text Arial or Calibri font of 12-point.

 Title: Maximum of 20 words, uppercase, bold, centred.